Public Questions, Submissions and Petitions

 Protocols

-The person presiding will control public question time and ensure that each person wishing to ask a question is given a fair and equal opportunity to do so.
+A register will be kept of incoming questions and questions will be asked and responded to in order of receipt.
+The person presiding the meeting will manage public question time and ensure that each person wishing to ask their pre-submitted questions is given a fair and equal opportunity to do so.

 The following general rules apply to question time: